SeaWorld Orlando Discounts & Coupons

-SeaWorld Orlando Discounts & Coupons

 Florida teachers can get a FREE Florida Teacher Card that is good for unlimited visits to SeaWorld Orlando through 8/31/21.
 Parking and other discounts are not included.
 To be eligible you must have a valid Florida teaching certificate with a Department of Education number and be employed as a classroom teacher.
 You must pre-register online.
 Thanks to Nora G and Sandy G for info.

 - 2 Park Tickets – Any combination of 2 parks including SeaWorld, Aquatica, Busch Gardens Tampa Bay or Adventure Island

 - Discovery Cove Ticket Deal – includes SeaWorld, Busch Gardens & Aquatica

 If you plan to visit both SeaWorld Orlando and Busch Gardens Tampa Bay, or Aquatica, you can purchase special 2 Park tickets at a discount.
 Regular price one-day admission at the gate for the two parks would be as much as $225.63 per adult or child (ages 3+), including tax.
 There is a $9.99 service fee for online orders.

-- 2 Park Tickets are also available from Undercover Tourist and may save you a couple dollars more.
+- 2 Park Tickets are sometimes available from Undercover Tourist and may save you a couple dollars more.

-If you plan to visit SeaWorld Orlando, Aquatica and Busch Gardens Tampa Bay, you can purchase a special 3 Park Ticket at a discount.
-Regular price one-day admission at the gate for the three parks would be as much as $272.07 per adult or child (ages 3+), including tax.
-There is a $5.99 service fee for online orders.
+If you plan to visit SeaWorld Orlando, Aquatica and Busch Gardens Tampa Bay or Adventure Island, you can purchase a special Three Park ticket at a discount.
+Regular price one-day admission at the gate for the three parks would be as much as $298.97 per adult or child (ages 3+), including tax.
+There is a $9.99 service fee for online orders.

-- 3 Park Tickets are also available from Undercover Tourist and may save you a couple dollars more.
+- 3 Park Tickets are sometimes available from Undercover Tourist and may save you a couple dollars more.